Sauna Buying Guide

 • Mounted directly on the heater

-• Simple, manual operation
+• Simple, intuitive manual operation

 • Ideal for straightforward, no-frills setups